wronai/ellma/README.md

 ### Core Capabilities

-- 🧬 **Self-Evolution**: Automatically generates new capabilities based on usage patterns
-- 🏠 **Local-First**: Runs entirely on your machine with complete privacy
-- 🐚 **Shell-Native**: Integrates seamlessly with your system and workflows
-- 🛠️ **Command Execution**: Executes commands in a structured format
-- 📦 **Modular**: Extensible architecture that grows with your needs
-- 🤖 **Multi-Model**: Supports various local LLM models
-- 🔄 **Auto-Improving**: Continuously learns from interactions

-### Technical Highlights

-- **Built-in Commands**: Wide range of system, web, and file operations
-- **Code Generation**: Generate Python, Bash, and Docker configurations
-- **Web Interaction**: Advanced web scraping and API interaction tools
-- **Plugin System**: Easy to extend with custom modules
 - **Performance Monitoring**: Built-in metrics and monitoring
 - **Cross-Platform**: Works on Linux, macOS, and Windows (WSL2 recommended for Windows)